uspnick/ResponsiveMenuBar/README.md

 # ResponsiveMenuBar

+The Responsive Menu Bar jQuery plugin works like a menu bar on news.google.com.
+The menu bar is dynamic, and if there are too many menu items to fit on the screen, additional items are hidden and displayed in a drop-down menu accessed by clicking on the "three vertical dots" icon.
-This package was created with the active participation of ChatGPT.
-I provided the specs and after generating the HTML, CSS, JS by ChatGPT, I was fixing the issues and sending back an updated version to ChatGPT to get comments.
-This cycle was then repeated until it was done.
-At the final stage, ChatGPT suggested how to rename all objects in the code, including styles, variables, functions, and then ChatGPT created the description below.
+This package was created with a participation of ChatGPT, ChatGPT suggested how to rename all objects in the code, including styles, variables, functions.

 ![The menu.html in the browser](https://github.com/uspnick/ResponsiveMenuBar/blob/main/menu.html.png?raw=true)